rackerlabs/rackspace-how-to/content/general/encryption-fundamentals.md

 In this plain-text, several words are used multiple times, particularly the words "ICMP", "the", "data", and "message".
-I'm going to encrypt it with the key of a certain length, and then we're going to determine what that key is using some basic math and a variation on the frequency analysis done in breaking the monoalphabetic cipher.
+I'm going to encrypt it with a key of a certain length, and then we're going to determine what that key is using some basic math and a variation on the frequency analysis done in breaking the monoalphabetic cipher.